tuna-f1sh/cyme/README.md

 # Install

-Clone this directory and with a Rust toolchain installed: `cargo install --path cyme`
+Clone this directory and with a Rust tool-chain installed: `cargo install --path cyme`

+If wishing to use full `lsusb` support, include the 'libusb' feature with `cargo install --features libusb --path cyme`

 I also have a Homebrew tap: `brew tap tuna-f1sh/cyme`.